nicklpeterson/SprintPlanner/readme.md

  All endpoints require the following header:
  "Authorization: Bearer xxx.yyy.zzz" where xxx.yyy.zzz is the jwt.

- I followed instructions and used some code from https://auth0.com/blog/implementing-jwt-authentication-on-spring-boot/
+ I used instructions and code from [https://auth0.com/blog/implementing-jwt-authentication-on -spring-boot/](https ://auth0.com/blog/implementing-jwt-authentication-on-spring-boot/)

 ### Frontend